Blog | eCommerce

 • Online and mobile-first DTC: It is widely accepted in the retail industry that DTC brands and channels will grow with more online and mobile presence.
 Based on such channels, clients will be seizing the opportunity to reach out to their consumers and get closer to their overall business operations.
 This will also allow for a better connection between producers and consumers.

 • Adopting and integrating cutting-edge technologies for mass personalization: With the latest technological advancements in virtual and augmented reality, 3D printing, Artificial Intelligence (AI), and other technologies, DTC brands will be able to further capitalize on mass personalization.
-For instance, generative AI technology will be used to automatically produce product configurations that best match the consumers’ preferences and needs.
+For instance, Generative AI technology will be used to automatically produce product configurations that best match the consumers’ preferences and needs.
 Likewise, augmented reality cyber-representations will provide consumers will ergonomic ways for testing and understanding the use of products prior to purchasing them online.
 In these ways, the trend away from the traditional brick and mortar retail channel will continue to increase as online channels grow faster than physical store sales.

 Overall, DTC brands are growing in popularity, as consumers turn away from traditional brands.
 This shift has focused on the interaction between consumers and the brands they buy.
 However, there are still some reservations concerning the DTC business model that companies need to address before a successful rollout.
 With technological advances and consumer trust, DTC brands will become able to relax these reservations and to ensure that their model will continue to grow in popularity.